bgenia/minishell/README.md

 # minishell

-Overcomplicated, as all things should be
+Overcomplicated, as all things should be.

+Use `make help` for build instructions.